mpycroft/raytracer/README.md

   etc. when we have lots of hits.
 * ~~We only store the transformation matrix with each object, we may consider precomputing the inverted matrix as well.~~
+* Look at algorithms for splitting the objects in a scene into groups automatically to allow bounding box optimisations.

 ## Performance